bit-frame/bit-frame.github.io/README.md

 ### Welcome
 Welcome to my Website Repo!
 Check out the website at https://bit-frame.github.io/ The source code for this site is free to use, as long as you agree to the [Terms and Conditions](https://github.com/bit-frame/bit-frame.github.io/blob/main/LICENSE) and provide proper credit to bit-frame.

-### Our Privacy Policy for Collecting Data

-By visiting https://bit-frame.github.io/, you agree to the collection and use of your public **IP address** for security and monitoring purposes.
-This data helps us identify and prevent malicious activities, including spam and attacks on our server infrastructure.
-We use this information to:
-- Track and limit requests to our services to prevent abuse.
-- Identify potential security threats, such as spam or denial-of-service attacks.

-This data is used solely for security purposes and will not be shared with third parties unless required by law or to protect the security of the site.

-The IP address data is retained only for as long as necessary to ensure the protection of the website and prevent malicious actions.